akoreman/Compute-Shader-Fractal-Ray-Marching/README.md

 # Compute Shader Ray Marching
 Render engine to use ray marching to render, in real-time, 3D fractals composed of (conformally) transformed primitives.
 Implemented using HLSL compute shaders through Unity3D.
 Unity is used to render the final image to screen and to handle user input.
 Inspired by http://blog.hvidtfeldts.net/index.php/2011/06/distance-estimated-3d-fractals-part-i/ .

+When opening the UnityProject folder in Unity3D add the script (in the assets folder) 'Scripts/RayMarcher.cs' to the main camera.

 **Currently Implemented:**
 - First-person movement through the fractals.
 - Unlit shading.